ircv3/ircv3-specifications/core/metadata-3.2.md

 Managing subscriptions are possible with the protocol described below.

+Clients MUST handle the case where a metadata notification is sent even if they haven't subscribed to any key.

 ## Compatibility with `metadata-notify`

 It is pointless to use the new metadata notify cap described in this document